MoeMoeen/smart_personal_planner/docs/backlog.md

     - Complete vector DB setup and connect semantic memory to router and nodes.
 9. **Implement Learning and Feedback Loop**
     - Update semantic memory with outcomes and use learned patterns for future planning.
+    - Implement a self-learning intent discovery pipeline:
+        - Log unknown/novel user intents and ambiguous LLM outputs into semantic memory.
+        - Periodically analyze these logs to discover new intent patterns using clustering, LLM-based summarization, or human review.
+        - Propose and validate new intents, then update the intent list and LLM prompt.
+        - Use outcomes to refine and improve intent recognition and planning.
 10. **Add Dialogue and User Feedback Nodes**
     - Implement nodes for user clarification, feedback, and corrections.
+    - Add dialogue flows to confirm, refine, or reject new intent proposals with the user, closing the learning loop.
 11. **Implement Reasoning and Prioritization Logic**
      - Add logic for prioritization, plan comparison, and goal tradeoffs.
 12. **Observability, Logging, and Undo/Redo**